malacandrian/eewilliams/_pages/free-ebooks.md

   permalink: /free-ebooks
 ---

-At EE Williams We understand that it is important to be able to flick through a book before buying.
+At EE Williams we understand that it is important to be able to flick through a book before buying.
 So we offer all of the Ruth eBooks for free and always will.

 If you would like to also receive the eBooks for our next series (David) for free, all you need to do is fill in [our questionnaire][1] for any of our materials.
 We will send the discount code to the email address you provide us.